Windpump

 Windpumps were used to pump water since at least the 9th century in what is now Afghanistan, Iran and Pakistan.
-The use of wind pumps became widespread across the Muslim world and later spread to China and India.
-Windmills were later used extensively in Europe, particularly in the Netherlands and the East Anglia area of Great Britain, from the late Middle Ages onwards, to drain land for agricultural or building purposes.
+The use of windpumps became widespread across the Muslim world and later spread to China and India.
+Windpumps were later used extensively in Europe, particularly in the Netherlands and the East Anglia area of Great Britain, from the late Middle Ages onwards, to drain land for agricultural or building purposes.

 Simon Stevin's work in the waterstaet involved improvements to the sluices and spillways to control flooding.
-Windmills were already in use to pump the water out, but in Van de Molens (On mills), he suggested improvements, including the idea that the wheels should move slowly, and a better system for meshing of the gear teeth.
-These improvements increased the efficiency of the windmills used to pump water out of the polders by three times.
+Windpumps were already in use to pump the water out, but in Van de Molens (On mills) he suggested improvements, including the idea that the wheels should move slowly, and a better system for meshing of the gear teeth.
+These improvements increased the efficiency of the windpumps used to extract water out of the polders by a factor of three.
 He received a patent on his innovation in 1586.

-Eight- to ten-bladed windmills were used in the Region of Murcia, Spain, to raise water for irrigation purposes.
-The drive from the windmill's rotor was led down through the tower and back out through the wall to turn a large wheel known as a noria.
+Eight- to ten-bladed windpumps were used in the Region of Murcia, Spain, to raise water for irrigation purposes.
+The drive from the windpump’s rotor was led down through the tower and back out through the wall to turn a large wheel known as a noria.
 The noria supported a bucket chain which dangled down into the well.
 The buckets were traditionally made of wood or clay.
-These windmills remained in use until the 1950s, and many of the towers are still standing.
+These windpumps remained in use until the 1950s, and many of the towers are still standing.